RockLakeGrass/Windows-on-ARM64-Toolchain/README.md

 # Windows-on-ARM64-Toolchain

-Compile or collect native toolchains that running on Windows-on-ARM64
+Compile or collect native tools that running on Windows-on-ARM64

 ## List